bugboy1769/dota2_drafting_model/README.md

 ## MCTS: Charting the Probability Space (Under Construction)

-While the World Model captures the static rules and correlations of the game, **Monte Carlo Tree Search (MCTS)** captures the dynamic consequences.
+While the World Model captures the static rules and correlations of the game, **Monte Carlo Tree Search (MCTS)** captures the dynamic consequences (The path integral within the Hamiltonian that optimizes for winning).

 *   **Adversarial Search:** Instead of assuming a cooperative environment, MCTS simulates the opponent's best responses (Minimax).
 *   **Probability Charting:** It explores the branching future of the draft, using the Policy Head to guide exploration and the Value Head to evaluate leaf nodes.